-- × No Employment Agreements - × No Re-pricing of SARs or Stock Options - × No Excessive Perquisites - × No Service Based Defined Benefit Pension Plans - $\times$ $\:$ No Excise Tax Gross Ups upon Change in Control - The fundamental philosophy of the Committee is to provide an executive compensation program that links pay to business strategy and performance in a manner that is effective in attracting, motivating and retaining key executives while also aligning the interests of the executives with the interests of shareholders over the long-term.
-To that end, the Committee evaluates the pay practices of its peers and generally considers the median of the peer group.
-In order to continue to support the Company's high-performance and entrepreneurial culture, the Company's key principles underlying the executive compensation program are to: - Attract and retain executives with the skills and experience needed to successfully grow the Company and create value for shareholders; - Create an entrepreneurial culture and mindset by de-emphasizing fixed pay (primarily salary) and focusing a significant percentage of compensation on at-risk pay elements (annual and long-term incentives); and - Motivate and reward executives for achieving exceptional performance supportive of creating value for shareholders over the longterm.
+- No Employment Agreements

+- No Re-pricing of SARs or Stock Options

+- × No Excise Tax Gross-ups upon Change in Control

+- × No Excessive Perquisites

+- No Service Based Defined Benefit pension plans

+The fundamental philosophy of the Compensation Committee is to provide an executive compensation program that links pay to business strategy and performance in a manner that is effective in attracting, motivating and retaining key executives while also aligning the interests of the executives with the interests of shareholders over the long-term.
+To that end, the Compensation Committee evaluates the pay practices of its peers and considers the median of the peer group.
+In order to continue to support the Company's high-performance and entrepreneurial culture, the Company's key principles underlying the executive compensation program are to:

+- Attract and retain executives with the skills and experience needed to successfully grow the Company and create value for shareholders; - Create an entrepreneurial culture and mindset by de-emphasizing fixed pay (primarily salary) and focusing a significant percentage of compensation on at-risk pay elements (annual and long-term incentives); and - Motivate and reward executives for achieving exceptional performance supportive of creating value for shareholders over the longterm.

-The Committee will continue to evaluate its pay practices and, when it deems appropriate, adjust its pay practices to support these principles over time.
+The Compensation Committee will continue to evaluate its pay practices and, when it deems appropriate, adjust its pay practices to support these principles over time.

-2023 "Say-on-Pay" Advisory Vote on Executive Compensation
+2022 "Say-on-Pay" Advisory Vote on Executive Compensation

-The Committee monitors closely the results of the annual advisory "say-on-pay" vote and evaluates such results as one of the many factors considered in connection with the discharge of its responsibilities.
-In 2023, the Company provided shareholders a "say-on-pay" advisory vote on its executive compensation program, as disclosed in the Company's 2023 proxy statement.
-At the 2023 annual meeting of shareholders, approximately 98% of the votes cast for the "say-on-pay" proposal were in favor of our executive compensation program.
+The Compensation Committee monitors closely the results of the annual advisory "say-on-pay" vote and evaluates such results as one of the many factors considered in connection with the discharge of its responsibilities.
+In 2022, the Company provided shareholders a "say-on-pay" advisory vote on its executive compensation program, as disclosed in the Company's 2022 proxy statement.
+At the 2022 annual meeting of shareholders, approximately 93% of the votes cast for the "say-on-pay" proposal were in favor of our executive compensation program.
 We believe that this result indicates significant shareholder support for our executive compensation program, and therefore made no changes to our executive compensation program as a result of this vote.
-At the Annual Meeting, we are again holding an advisory vote on executive compensation and will continue to engage with our shareholders as we constantly consider further improvements to our executive compensation program.
+At the 2023 Annual Meeting of Shareholders, we are again holding an advisory vote on executive compensation and will continue to engage with our shareholders as we constantly consider further improvements to our executive compensation program.